rustls/rustls/CONTRIBUTING.md

 - I run `cargo outdated` prior to major releases; but PRs to update specific dependencies are welcome.

+## Commit history

+We prefer to keep the commit history clean and easy to follow.
+As such, we prefer small commits that do one thing.
+In particular:

+* Avoid mixing refactoring and functional changes in the same commit if possible
+* Make mechanical changes (like renaming or moving code around) in a separate commit
+* Isolate updates to `Cargo.lock` in their own commits

+Our default workflow is to rebase clean commit history from a PR to `main`.

 ## Security bugs

 Please report security bugs by [opening a draft security advisory](https://github.com/rustls/rustls/security/advisories/new)